-Earlier last century Sir Duncan Cameron of Fassifern, who had become a superior, tried unsuccessfully to rename the town Duncansburgh.
-The name continued only in the name of the new parish of Duncansburgh which was created out of Kilmallie parish in 1861.
-Duncansburgh has remained the name of the church and parish out of gratitude to Sir Duncan Cameron who generously provided the necessary endowment before the quod sacra parish could be erected.
+During the nineteenth Sir Duncan Cameron of Fassifern, (who had become the superior) tried unsuccessfully to rename the town Duncansburgh after himself.
+The name survived only as the name of the new parish which was created out of Kilmallie parish in 1861.
+Duncansburgh remained the name of the church and parish reflecting the fact that Sir Duncan Cameron provided the necessary endowment for the quod sacra parish could be erected.
 (A quoad sacra parish was run by a kirk session dealing with all the church's affairs, but it did not have the civil role of old parishes like Kilmallie on matters such as poor relief.)

 By 1878 the church of 1792 was proving too small on account of the eloquent preaching of Mr MacQuarrie and the influx of summer visitors.
-Few in number, but strong in faith and clear in vision, the congregation decided to raise £5000 to build a church and manse - the church to seat 600 possible 900, if a gallery were later added, although at that time there were less than 200 communicants.
+Few in number, but strong in faith and clear in vision, the congregation decided to raise £5000 to build a church and manse - the church to seat 600 possibly increasing to 900, if a gallery were later added, although at that time there were less than 200 communicants.
 Generous help came from the Home Mission Committee of the Church of Scotland and from well-wishers who organised a two day bazaar in Glasgow.
-As a result the present church was opened or August 1882 when the church leader Professor Charteris preached in English, and Mr Watson of Kiltearn in Gaelic.
+As a result the present church building was opened or August 1882 when the church leader Professor Charteris preached in English, and Mr Watson of Kiltearn in Gaelic.
 Built of Ballachulish granite faced free stone the building was described in glowing terms by the " Oban Times”

 "Certainly", it wrote, "the congregation and the Church of Scotland as a whole are to be heartily congratulated on a movement which in the short space of three years, has resulted in putting them in possession of what may in many respects be said to be the finest ecclesiastical structure of any denomination of the West Coast".